pavkids84-dev/cloud-infrastructure-labs/linux/shell-script/README.md

 fi
 ```

-Pattern matching can also be used:
+Pattern matching can also be used.

 ```bash
 if [[ "$name" == l* ]]